Phil and Garth > Destinations > Europe > UK > England > Yorkshire Dales National Park

 Our Yorkshire Dales Cottage Accommodation

 The Yorkshire Dales is full of nice B&Bs and gorgeous cottages to rent.
 We opted for a socially distanced stay in one of the many quaint cottages to choose from.
-We found a fabulous small detached cottage in the tiny and remote village of Marsden right in the middle of Wensleydale.
+We found a fabulous small detached cottage in the tiny and remote village of Marsett right in the middle of Wensleydale.
 Longdale Cottage has no internet or mobile phone coverage so it was also great for a digital detox.
 We loved the views across the valley and just listening to the sound of sheep baaing and leaves falling off the trees.
 Like many of these remote holiday cottages everything is off-grid, the water is supplied from a nearby stream and we had an oil fired Rayburn cooker which Phil enjoyed cooking a full-english breakfast each morning.

 Enjoying our morning breakfast outside at Longdale Cottage.
 Our delightful holiday cottage in the Yorkshire Dales